 Points are given to each applicant that meets the qualifications for the specific preferences.
-All points are totaled and families are placed on each site-based waiting list pursuant to their preference total.
+All points are totaled and families are placed on each site-based waiting list pursuant to their preference total then by application date and time.

 Families are selected from the site based waiting list based upon preference points.
 In utilizing its preference system, CMHA will ensure that families with incomes between 0% and 30% of Area Median Income group will constitute at least 40% of all admissions in any year.
 Families with incomes between 31% and 80% of Area Median Income will be equal to or less than 60% of all admissions in any year.